swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 In this chapter, you will learn how to:

 1. Open and read the drift-alert issue created by the monitoring workflow
-2. Inspect the linked Evidently dashboard and JSON report
-3. Decide whether to tune thresholds, roll back, or label new data and retrain
+2. Decide whether to tune thresholds, roll back, or label new data and retrain
-4. Adjust drift thresholds in `src/monitor.py`
+3. Adjust drift thresholds quickly in `src/monitor.py`
-5. Roll back the Kubernetes deployment quickly with `kubectl rollout undo`
-6. Roll back the canonical source of truth with Git and DVC
+4. Roll back the Kubernetes deployment and restore the canonical source of truth
-7. Route new production data to the labeling workflow
-8. Verify the chosen action and close the issue
+5. Verify the chosen action and close the issue

 The following diagram illustrates the decision flow at the end of this chapter: